 Speaking of images, using pictures can help boost the number of people who like and share your social media posts.
 The first picture you use in your post will often be picked up automatically by social media platforms when you or others share it.
 Using something eye-catching and exciting can help encourage people to engage with the link.

-Including relevant images or graphics, often as a featured image on your content management system, makes your posts’ topics clearer to your potential audience—like the example from The New York Times above.
+Including relevant images or graphics, often as a featured image on your content management system, makes your posts’ topics clearer to your potential audience.

 Scheduling your content in advance might seem to go against the spontaneous nature of social media, but it has some surprising benefits.
 You plan your blog posts and you may even schedule them to release when you’re away from your computer.
 Why should social media be any different?

 When you schedule your social media posts, you harness an effect known as social timing.
 People aren’t on Facebook all day, every day—although it may seem like they are.